 But the city hearing officer who examined his books disagreed.
 Jil Dalesandro pointed out that the property was still making $35,000 a year in profit while the landlord was allegedly cutting back on maintenance and services.
 Various expenses, such as travel, office supplies and landlord meals were improperly included in the apartment's expenses to justify rent increases, she said.

-Dalesandro denied all requests made in the petition.
+In her decision, Dalesandro denied all requests made in the petition.